Talkleingit/Remote-Joystick/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these steps.
+To get a local copy up and running, follow these steps.

 ### Prerequisites